-- If you have a family history of diabetes, you are at higher risk for developing gestational diabetes (diabetes during pregnancy).
+- A family history of diabetes puts you at a higher risk of developing gestational diabetes.

 - Knowing and monitoring your blood sugar (glucose) levels